i-winxd/Funkin-Chart-Generator/README.md

 Go to releases and download the zip file over there.
 Download the correct one.
 Then, extract everything there to its own folder.
 Then, run the EXE file.

+Field meanings

+- Jack skip probability: `jackMode`/3 chance on every "jack" (two same consecutive notes) to make it not a jack anymore
+    - set to 3 to eliminate jacks
+- Percentage required: for each section, % of notes needed on one side for that section to be that character's section
 <!--
 #### Funkin' Chart Generator specific steps